What does a Phlebotomist do?

 Phlebotomist Job Description Sample

-A Phlebotomist is responsible for drawing blood from patients for medical testing, transfusions, donations, or research.
-This role requires a high level of accuracy and attention to detail to ensure patient safety and the integrity of the samples collected.
+A Phlebotomist is a healthcare professional responsible for drawing blood from patients for medical testing, transfusions, donations, or research.
+This role requires a high level of accuracy and attention to detail to ensure patient safety and quality of specimens.

 Responsibilities:

-- Collect blood samples using venipuncture or skin puncture methods.
+- Collect blood samples using venipuncture and skin puncture methods.

-- Ensure patient comfort and safety during the blood collection process.
+- Maintain patient comfort and safety during the procedure.

 Qualifications